Registering in Ter Apel

 Share this article

-If you want to apply for asylum in the Netherlands, you have to go to the registration centre in the village of Ter Apel.
-Here you apply for asylum and talk to the Dutch police.
+In order to apply for asylum in the Netherlands, report to the application centre in the village of Ter Apel.
+Here you apply for asylum with the IND and the Dutch police register your application.

 Register with the IND